vegetish/corda/docs/source/deploying-a-node.rst

     . nodeName
     ├── corda.jar       // The Corda runtime
     ├── node.conf       // The node's configuration
-    └── plugins         // Any installed CorDapps
+    └── cordapps         // Any installed CorDapps

 .. note:: Outside of development environments, do not store your node directories in the build folder.